rya-sge/access-denied/_posts/2024-12-05-farcaster-architecture.md

 ## Hubs

 Hubs are a distributed network of servers that store and validate Farcaster data.

+Hubs accept messages from users and replicate them to each other in real-time in a peer to peer fashion.
+It will store all active messages, and can be used to submit new messages.

 - A computer can run software to become a Farcaster Hub.
 It will download onchain Farcaster data from Ethereum and offchain Farcaster data from other Hubs.